benjaminhlina/ecotox/README.md

 [![Build Status](https://travis-ci.org/benjaminhlina/ecotox.svg?branch=master)](https://travis-ci.org/benjaminhlina/ecotox)

 # ecotox

-ecotox is a package of functions for the [R Programing Language](https://www.r-project.org/). ecotox was created to calculate lethal concentrations (LC) or times (LT) for ecotoxicology studies using a probit analysis following methods by Finney (1971), Wheeler et al. (2006), and Robertson et al. (2007) and is published in Hlina et al. *In Preparation*.
+ecotox was created as simple approach to using a probit analysis to calculate lethal concentration (LC) or time (LT) and the appropriate fiducial confidence limits desired for selected LC or LT for ecotoxicology studies (Finney 1971; Wheeler et al. 2006; Robertson et al. 2007).
+The simplicity of ecotox comes from the syntax it implies within its functions which is similar to functions like glm() and lm().
+In addition to the simplicity of the syntax, a comprehensive data frame is produced which gives the user a predicted LC or LT value for the desired level and a suite of important parameters such as fiducial confidence limits and slope. ecotox was built for and is published in Hlina et al. *In Preparation*.

 ## Installation